 What happens if you are shipping your book, children's item or other designated item out of province?
-My piece on Charging HST & PST on Sales in Other Provinces has the details but generally, you charge GST/HST depending on what province (or country) you're shipping the goods to.
+Generally, you charge GST/HST depending on what province (or country) you're shipping the goods to.

 So if your business is in Ontario and you're shipping children's items to a customer in Alberta, you would charge only GST.